Freifunk-Hennef/site/README.md

 ATTENTION: This branch is not recommended for productive use!

-Every two weeks, we run an **automated** build from the actual master files of gluon, so we can checkout new features, hardware, and tweak our config to the possible changes.
+Every two weekWhenever necessary, we run an build from the actual files of gluon, so we can checkout new features, hardware, and tweak our config to the possible changes.
 Given this, we recommend to **NOT** enable the autoupdater with this branch.
+As the name says, we're doing weird stuff with it.

 While we don't recommend the use of our experimental branch, you may need it if you get some new hardware which is not in the [stable](https://github.com/Freifunk-Hennef/site/tree/stable) or [beta](https://github.com/Freifunk-Hennef/site/tree/beta) builds yet.
 See the other [branches](https://github.com/Freifunk-Hennef/site/branches).